philamp/jellygrail/README.md

 #### 📡 Path: ``/rd_progress``

+> Not mandatory to be set as cron as it is triggered every 2 minutes.
-When your RD torrents are updated only through ``/remotescan``, this is a service to check if there are changes worth calling ``/scan`` subsequently.
+This is a service to check if there are changes worth calling ``/scan`` subsequently.

 ### ➰ 7/  Daily restart

-As JellyGrail is experimental, a daily restart is recommended: add in your crontab a daily call to ``./RESTART.SH``.

-It also remakes the rshared mounted folder ``./Video_Library/`` (so it's accessible from the host)
+> Not mandatory as it restarts by itself at 6.30am every day 🕡 ~~As JellyGrail is experimental, a daily restart is recommended: add in your crontab a daily call to ``./RESTART.SH``.~~ ~~It also remakes the rshared mounted folder ``./Video_Library/`` (so it's accessible from the host)~~

 ## 🚀 First and daily Usage